lfit/releng-global-jjb/docs/jjb/lf-release-jobs.rst

 promote a jar file or container image from a staging area to a release area.
-To trigger the action, create a releases/ or .releases/ directory, add a release yaml file to it, and submit a change set with exactly one release yaml file to Gerrit.
+To trigger the action, create a releases/ or .releases/ directory, add a release yaml file to it, and submit a change set with one release yaml file to Gerrit.
 Upon merge of the change, Jenkins will sign the reference extrapolated by log_dir and promote the artifact.
-The expected format of the release yaml file is shown in examples below.
+The expected format of the release yaml file appears in schemas and examples below.

 The build node for maven and container release jobs must be CentOS, which supports the sigul client for accessing a signing server.
 The build node for container release jobs must have Docker installed.

-A release job can also be triggered from Jenkins via the "Build with parameters" action, removing the need for a release yaml file.
-The parameters must be filled out in the same way as a release yaml file, except for the special USE_RELEASE_FILE and DRY_RUN check boxes.
-The USE_RELEASE_FILE check box must be unchecked if the job is expected to run with a release file, while passing the required information as build parameters.
-Similarly, the DRY_RUN check box must be unchecked if the job needs to be tested while skipping repository promotion to Nexus.
+A Jenkins user can also trigger a release job via the "Build with parameters" action, removing the need for a release yaml file.
+The user must enter parameters in the same way as a release yaml file, except for the special USE_RELEASE_FILE and DRY_RUN check boxes.
+The user must uncheck the USE_RELEASE_FILE check box if the job should run with a release file, while passing the required information as build parameters.
+Similarly, the user must uncheck the DRY_RUN check box to test the job while skipping repository promotion to Nexus.

 The special parameters are as follows::